maxx0498/csDAQ_AU/README.md

 this will download dependencies and precompile the packages.
 This may take a while...

-9. Ensure that Hardware Works
+9. Ensure That Hardware Works

 **Serial Port**